Spring in Québec City

 From the beginning of March until the end of April, this is the number one traditional Québec experience!
 Here are some sugar shacks where you can enjoy the Maple sugar season, eat, dance and celebrate the last days of winter ... or the first days of spring.
 Most of these sugar shacks also offer a short horse drawn carriage ride.

 Érablière du Lac Beauport (Lac Beauport): Store open for maple products and take-out.

 Sucrerie Blouin (Saint-Jean, Ile d’Orléans): Visits available on Saturdays and Sundays only.
 Take-out and deliveries available.

 Le Chemin du Roy (Saint-Augustin-de-Desmaures): Tour available on demand, no fixed schedule.
 Reservation necessary.
 Take-out available but the meals need to be reheated.
 Maple taffy available every Sunday.

 Discover the Countryside

 Jacques Cartier National Park – Located at 30 minutes driving distance from Québec City, Jacques-Cartier National Park features a remarkable landscape characterized by contrasts: mountainous uplands fractured by steep-sided valleys.
 A river winds through the most spectacular of them, the Valley de la Jacques-Cartier, a trench more than 550 m deep.
-Activities including paddling down-river, calm water excursions are available upon reservation (48 hours prior).
+Activities including paddling down-river and calm water excursions are available upon reservation (48 hours prior).

-Sainte-Anne de Beaupré Basilica - This world pilgrimage Basilica can be visited all year long.
-Superb visit!
+Sainte-Anne de Beaupré Basilica - This world pilgrimage basilica can be visited all year long. superb visit!